◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 I am here because my wife is here.
 We were married in January.
 The visa petition is filed.
 The wait has begun.

 If you are reading this, you know something about waiting.
 You know about the particular discipline of loving a country that is processing you.
 You know how to hold your posture inside a bureaucratic system that does not care about your timeline.
+We trained for situations where we had to function under pressure without knowing the outcome.
+I keep returning to that training in the context of the visa process.

 Stand by.
 I will write from here as the year unfolds.